-- In 2016 sales reached MUS\$2,546, down 0.4%, mainly due to lower fuel prices, which offset 12.2% growth in sales volumes.
-Gross income, however, was up 17% boosted by higher sales volumes through service stations and the industrial channel. - Operating income increased 10% to MUS\$41 in 2016, due to the rise in gross income, offset by higher operating expenses related to the service stations and convenience stores. - Net income in 2016 amounted to MUS\$30, up by 2.3% from 2015, primarily due to positive operating performance. - YTD June 2017 Enex reported a 19% decrease in net income, mainly due to lower operating results in the industrial channel.
+- In 2016 sales reached MUS\$2,651, down 0.4%, mainly due to lower fuel prices, which offset 12.2% growth in sales volumes.
+Gross income, however, was up 17% boosted by higher sales volumes through service stations and the industrial channel. - Operating income increased 10% to MUS\$42 in 2016, due to the rise in gross income, offset by higher operating expenses related to the service stations and convenience stores. - Net income in 2016 amounted to MUS\$32, up by 2.3% from 2015, primarily due to positive operating performance. - YTD Sept 2017 Enex reported a 31% decrease in net income, mainly due to lower operating results reflecting higher depreciation of fixed assets and higher expenses at sales points in the retail segment, along with stable gross income.